 PRICING

 Prices in Agreement are fixed and not subject to Revision except on each anniversary of the Final Release Date specified herein.
-A minimum of ninety (90) days prior to Anniversary Date, either party can request a Price Revision.
+A minimum of ninety (90) days prior to Anniversary Date, either Party can request a Price Revision.
 Any Price Revision shall not exceed the boundaries set forth in the latest accredited Industry price indices.
 A requested Price Revision by the Vendor, less than (90) days prior to Anniversary Date, may be rejected by the Purchaser.

 Revisions shall be in accordance with the following: